 Now it was the tables’ turn, so off she went dismantling it to make it easier to work on.

-And then the most logical step in my mind is to go to one of my favorite tools, the HomeRight Finish Max Paint Sprayer. (wahoo!!)
-This was her first time using the sprayer and I could tell she was nervous, but also very excited.
+And then the most logical step in my mind is to go to one of my favorite tools, my sprayer. (wahoo!!)
+However, this was her first time using the sprayer and I could tell she was nervous, but also very excited.
 Funny thing was….I was too.
 Using a brush to paint something like this would be so time-consuming and there’s nothing better than the finish of this sprayer.

 She choose a paint that I had on hand from a past custom order called Cloudless.
 It’s a gorgeous sort of piercing blue that will give this Mid-Century Modern table a whole new look.

-After spraying two coats of paint, we decided to add a geometric shape to the top that would keep it in the same Mid-Century modern styling and add character at the same time.
-We chose a sunburst made by a bowl and some Frog Tape, and painted in with DecoArt Elegant Finish Champagne Gold.
+Then, after spraying two coats of paint, we decided to add a geometric shape to the top that would keep it in the same Mid-Century modern styling and add character at the same time.
+Also, we chose a sunburst made by a bowl and some painter’s tape, and painted in with metallic gold.

 The color truly makes a statement and the addition of the sunburst just makes it a happy piece.

-I found that solid brass buck at the thrift store recently and that quote seemed perfect for her project. (you can find it on my Pinterest board if you’d like one too) It is a simple reminder that each day is a new day to make the most of what we are given.
+In addition, I found that solid brass buck at the thrift store recently and that quote seemed perfect for her project.
+It is a simple reminder that each day is a new day to make the most of what we are given.

 I’m a proud mama, and am happy to say that my little prodigy does good work.
-Her sweet piece is available for purchase in my shop.
+Likewise, her sweet piece is available for purchase in my shop.
 (SOLD)

 Isn’t it fun what a little paint can do?
 Check out what she found yesterday for her next project below.

-True story: We were headed out to run our errands and it was trash day, and as I was telling my kids to keep their eyes open for a score, we passed a house and my daughter said, “Mama, there’s one!”
-Lo, and behold, there was this sweet piece for her to work on next.
+True story: We are headed out to run our errands and it is trash day.
+As I was telling my kids to keep their eyes open for a score, we pass by a house and my daughter said, “Mama, there’s one!”
+Lo, and behold, there is this sweet piece for her to work on next.
 She’s got my eye, I tell ya!

 UPDATE: You can see how we whipped it into shape HERE.
 It will surprise you!